docs

 How long do you have to appeal?

-Appeal timelines vary by payer and contract, but useful baselines per published payer policies:
+Appeal timelines vary by payer and contract.
+Baselines from published payer policies:

 - Medicare: 120 days from the initial determination for redetermination; longer windows for higher appeal levels